 The Best Hudson Valley Towns to Visit

 Looking for a break Upstate?
 The Hudson Valley is home to charming towns and natural scenery that has been attracting artists for years.
 We’ve got them to thank for all the creativity in this area's towns and cities, from contemporary gallery Dia:Beacon in an ex-industrial space on the eastern bank of the Hudson River, to the open sculpture park Storm King Art Center in Cornwall.
 Take a trip to one of these creative Hudson Valley spots.
-And if you’re in need of a place to stay, Plum Guide has you covered, with our extensive list of professionally vetted Hudson Valley home rentals.
+And if you’re in need of a place to stay, we've got you covered.
+Here at Plum Guide we've gone above to find only the very best accommodation for you, so you will find exactly what you're looking for with our extensive list of professionally vetted Hudson Valley home rentals.
 So, here’s our pick of the best Hudson Valley towns.

 Beacon is one of the best Hudson Valley towns for artsy types.
 The arrival of Dia:Beacon in a 1920s former box-printing factory helped to revive the fortunes of this city after a long post-industrial downturn.
 The contemporary art-filled brick, steel, concrete and glass space was like catnip for Brooklynites, who have in turn contributed to the buzz of this city.
 The result is a creative enclave hugging the east bank of the Hudson, with its historic buildings filled with independent cafés, creative studios (check out Hudson Beach Glass, where you can see watch glassblowers in action) and craft food and drinks producers, such as Denning’s Point Distillery.
 If you’re in need of an outdoor escape, a stay here also puts you in close proximity to the ominously named Breakneck Ridge Trail, known for its steep rocky cliffs.
 We won’t lie, it's not the easiest trail to do (stilettos definitely not welcome), but you’ll be rewarded with epic valley views.